Senators doubtful as HSBC touts money-laundering fixes

 WASHINGTON Officials of HSBC Holdings Plc pledged to a U.S. Senate panel on Tuesday that the bank is changing the way it polices illicit funds, but senators were skeptical the bank could deliver on promises it had broken before.

-The hearing by the Senate Permanent Subcommittee on Investigations came a day after it released a 400-plus-page report detailing how the British bank acted as a financier to clients routing funds from the world's most dangerous corners, including Mexico, Iran and Syria.
+The hearing by the Senate Permanent Subcommittee on Investigations came a day after the panel released a 400-plus-page report detailing how the British bank routinely acted as a financier to clients routing funds from the world's most dangerous corners, including Mexico, Iran and Syria.

 While money laundering problems at HSBC have been flagged by regulators for nearly a decade, the criticism comes at a sensitive time for the banking industry.